grafi-tt/chaineripy/README.md

 ## CONTRIBUTION

-Contributions are highly welcomed, including but not limited to: new widgets or features, bug fixes, documents improvements, and aesthetic improvements.
+Contributions are very welcome, including but not limited to: new widgets or features, bug fixes, documents improvements, and aesthetic improvements.

-Adding codes that work on plain terminal or other IPython consoles are welcomed, but I won't support dynamic detection of the type of console you are working on.
+Adding codes that work on both of plain terminal and other IPython consoles are much welcomed, but I WON'T support dynamic detection of the type of current console.
-If you can't write console neutral code, please create modules supporting the same API for different consoles, and let user choose the appropriate module.
+If you couldn't write console neutral code, please create modules for each console supporting the same API, and let users choose the appropriate module.